g-merrill/making-a-flask-react-app-from-scratch/README.md

   return app
 ```
-) Git commit, push, and wait for Heroku to rebuild/redeploy
+61) Git commit, push, and wait for Heroku to rebuild/redeploy

-) In the heroku dashboard, click the 'More' dropdown in the top right corner
+62) In the heroku dashboard, click the 'More' dropdown in the top right corner

-) Click run console
+63) Click run console

-) Type 'flask reset_items' and then click Run
+64) Type 'flask reset_items' and then click Run

-) Navigate to your deployed url + '/api/items'
+65) Navigate to your deployed url + '/api/items'
-) And you should see:
+* And you should see:
 ```
 {
 	items: [ ]
 }
 ```
-) Back in Heroku, you may need to add a SECRET_KEY as another config var, you can make it any random string that you would like (I am unsure if this is actually needed or not, since my other flask/react apps haven't needed one)
+* Back in Heroku, you may need to add a SECRET_KEY as another config var, you can make it any random string that you would like (I am unsure if this is actually needed or not, since my other flask/react apps haven't needed one)
-) If you want to reset on the local server side, type 'flask reset_items' and then 'flask run'
+* __Note:__ If you want to reset on the local server side, type 'flask reset_items' and then 'flask run'

+-------------- SET UP REACT FRONTEND --------------
-) You should be all set up to build out the React frontend now!
+* You should be all set up to build out the React frontend now!

-) in the VS terminal, keep the flask backend running on one terminal
+* in the VS terminal, keep the flask backend running on one terminal
-) Open up a new terminal and type:
+66) Open up a new terminal and type:
 ```
 $ npx create-react-app react-frontend
 $ cd react-frontend
 $ npm start
 ```
-) Open up a new terminal and type :
+67) Open up another new terminal and type :
 ```
 $ cd react-frontend/
 $ npm i semantic-ui-react semantic-ui-css
 ```
-) In index.js, add this import to the rest of the imports:
+68) In index.js, add this import to the rest of the imports:
 ```
 import 'semantic-ui-css/semantic.min.css';
 ```
-) In package.json, add the proxy as so:
+69) In package.json, add the proxy as so:
 ```
 …
   },